Assistance programs Rock County and Janesville.

 These are just a few of the programs offered by this Community Action organization.
 Another major focus is on offering government grants from WHEAP for paying winter heating bills.
 They have extensive programs to help thousands of people.
 Dial the Janesville agency at (608) 755-2246.

-Edgerton Community Outreach (608-884-9593) - Contact them to access the Client Services Program, which is a service that provides a wide variety of services and financial assistance to low income families in the Edgerton School District of Rock County.
-The non-profit may provide support in the areas including rental assistance, utility help, emergency shelter, and medical and transportation assistance.
-In addition, an on site Food Pantry Program assists low income and working poor with nonperishable food and perishable food vouchers.
+Edgerton Community Outreach (608-884-9593) - Contact them to access the Client Services Program, which is a service that provides a wide variety of resources and financial assistance to low income families in the Edgerton School District of Rock County.
+The non-profit may provide support in the areas including rental assistance, utility help, emergency shelter, back to school supplies, and medical or transportation assistance.
+In addition, an on site Food Pantry Program assists low income and working poor with nonperishable groceries and free perishable food vouchers.
 More information on ECHO assistance programs in Rock County.

 Janesville Salvation Army (phone 608-757-8300) runs the Family Social Services Assistance Program, which was created to assist individuals and families in Rock County Wisconsin.
 The agency runs a Food Pantry, offers Rent Help, Daily Community Meal.
 There is also Emergency Homeless Shelter, and the charity can provide Clothing.
 Other services include Transportation, Housing and Rent Assistance, Case Management, Coats for Kids, and Aid for Utility Disconnections.
 Get more help with electric bills.